Bobbydra/Devops_Practice/Project 3 - LAMP Stack Implementation/README.md

 # Deploying a LAMP Stack Web Application on AWS Cloud
 ***
 A LAMP Stack is a solution stack that is being used in deploying web applications.
-It stands for Linux, Apache, MySql and php,perl or python.
+It stands for Linux, Apache, MySql and php, perl or python.

 **Linux**: this is an operating system which serves as the backbone of the LAMP Stack, and it is actively used in deploying other components.